While many of our tools are geared towards larger channels, there are still a bunch that can help a YouTube newcomer.

 Drop down Menu

-TubeBuddy's drop down menu (next to the upload button) give you quick links to your videos, comments, analytics and more saving you time and little headaches throughout the day.
+TubeBuddy's drop-down menu (next to the upload button) gives you quick links to your videos, comments, analytics, and more saving you time and little headaches throughout the day.

 Another way to discover the best Tags to drive the most views to your video is to use TubeBuddy's Suggested Tags feature.
 It will help get your videos ranked higher in YouTube search and to ensure your video shows up in a related section of other videos.